Christ Church Cathedral (Ottawa): Present

-Currently, the Right Reverend Shane A.D.
-Parker serves as the Bishop of Ottawa.
+Currently, the Right Reverend Kathryn Otley serves as the Bishop of Ottawa.
 The Very Reverend Elizabeth J. Bretzlaff serves as the Dean of Ottawa and the Rector of Christ Church Cathedral.
 The Reverend Canon Douglas Richards serves as the Vicar, and the Reverend Canon Hilary Murray serves as the Canon Pastor.
 Christ Church Cathedral is a diverse parish with a wide range of ministries.
 It is a place where faith is nurtured in creative, traditional and thought-provoking ways.

 The cathedral is frequently the site of diocesan, ecumenical, interfaith and state events, including the state funerals of Prime Ministers John Diefenbaker and Lester B. Pearson, Governors-General Ray Hnatyshyn, Vincent Massey, and Roland Michener, and the Canadian funeral services of Queen Elizabeth The Queen Mother, Prince Philip, Duke of Edinburgh, and Elizabeth II, Queen of Canada.

 Since the 1970s the cathedral has also been that of the Anglican Military Ordinariate of Canada and a seat in the Sanctuary is that of the Anglican Bishop Ordinary to the Canadian Forces.
 A plaque with those who have served in this capacity is above it.
 The present Bishop Ordinary is the Right Reverend Nigel Shaw.